Scleral Lenses for Keratoconus

 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit the lenses on patients with keratoconus.
 Scleral lenses require precise customization, and every patient’s case of keratoconus varies in degrees of severity and corneal measurements.

-To check if you are a good candidate for scleral lenses, contact us at The The Pacific Eye Care Scleral Lens Center.
+To check if you are a good candidate for scleral lenses, contact us at The Pacific Eye Care.
 Our staff has the expertise in fitting specialty contact lenses.
 Call or book online and regain your quality of life.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.

 “I loved my visit from start to finish.
-The The Pacific Eye Care Scleral Lens Center staff is friendly, caring and knowledgeable.
+The Pacific Eye Care staff is friendly, caring and knowledgeable.
 The eye exam that I had for keratoconus was incredibly thorough and Dr. Walter Yim explained all the results very clearly.
 He fitted me for scleral lenses, and now my eyes feel so comfortable that I frequently forget that I’m wearing contact lenses.“

 Ariela Gordon‐Shaag, Michel Millodot, Igor Kaiserman, Tzahi Sela, Guy Barnett Itzhaki, Yaffa Zerbib, Efrat Matityahu, Shira Shkedi, Svetlana Miroshnichenko and Einat Shneor, Risk factors for keratoconus in Israel: a case–control study, Ophthalmic and Physiological Optics, 35, 6, (673-681), (2015).